7 Picture Perfect Ways to Learn French with a Visual Dictionary

 A visual dictionary is one of the best things that you can have in your learner’s toolkit.

 That’s why it’s important to choose the right visual dictionary for you.

-Once you’ve gotten familiar with your visual dictionary, it’s time to use these activities to help you shake it up and maximize your learning.
+Once you’ve gotten familiar with your visual dictionary, it’s time to use these activities to help you shake it up and effectively learn French with pictures.

 Coloring books are a fantastic way to relieve stress…and help you to learn French!
 By spending time coloring, you develop associations in the visual center of your brain and this then helps you to remember the words.
 The idea with this is to label every detail on your coloring page so that you have a bank of words from your visual dictionary on each page.
 The act of coloring everything in will help you to remember the words.